A Case for pre Tribulation Rapture

 Please read my commentary titled “The Fall of Satan and Rise of the Antichrist”.

-Here are two verses that indicate that the Church age believers escape from the wrath of the Tribulation period.
+Here are a few verses that indicate that the Church age believers escape from the wrath of the Tribulation period.
 These people have already been saved from sin.
 Salvation here is the rescue from physical harm during the Tribulation on Earth.

 Rom 5:7-10 For scarcely for a righteous man will one die: yet peradventure for a good man some would even dare to die.
 8 But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.
 9 Much more then, being now justified by his blood, we shall be saved from wrath through him.
 10 For if, when we were enemies, we were reconciled to God by the death of his Son, much more, being reconciled, we shall be saved by his life.